openAgile/CommitStream.Web.Tests/src/tests/performance/README.md

 ./masterRunner.sh

-If you would like to see more detail, execute bash -x ./masterRunner.sh
+If you would like to see more detail during your execution, to be precise, the what is going on with the shell that is executing your script ,then

-This will add some debug to the execution
+bash -x ./masterRunner.sh

-All environment variables will fall out of scope and disapper.
+This execution is somewhat a closure in the sense that scope is the shell context where the script executes.
+Once this masterRunner.sh terminates, the environment variables will fall out of scope and disapper leaving your command environment non poluted.

 2) CmdLine - This is a more manual testing technique.
 The use case when using this methodology is when you need to look up close and personal at the execution and results of an individual test.